 No advance payment is to be paid by:

-To settle the cost of proceedings that cannot be settled from the debtor’s assets and advance payment, a Fund for Settlement of Bankruptcy Proceedings Costs has to be established at every court.
-The assets of the Fund for Settlement of Bankruptcy Proceedings Costs are provided from assets obtained as stipulated by law.
+To settle the cost of bankruptcy proceedings that cannot be settled from the debtor’s assets and advance payment, the Fund for Settlement of the Bankruptcy Proceedings Costs has to be established at every court.
+The assets of the Fund for Settlement of the Bankruptcy Proceedings Costs are provided from assets obtained as stipulated by law.

-Ordinance on the contents and type of the form for submitting applications in pre-bankruptcy and bankruptcy proceedings (OG 67/19)
+Ordinance on the content and type of forms for submissions in pre-bankruptcy and bankruptcy proceedings (OG 67/19 and 54/22)